ValdikSS/GoodbyeDPI/README.md

- --dnsv6-addr  [value]    redirect UDPv6 DNS requests to the supplied IPv6 address (experimental) --dnsv6-port  [value]    redirect UDPv6 DNS requests to the supplied port (53 by default) --dns-verb               print verbose DNS redirection messages --blacklist   [txtfile]  perform HTTP tricks only to host names and subdomains from
+ --dnsv6-addr  [value]    redirect UDPv6 DNS requests to the supplied IPv6 address (experimental) --dnsv6-port  [value]    redirect UDPv6 DNS requests to the supplied port (53 by default) --dns-verb               print verbose DNS redirection messages --blacklist   [txtfile]  perform circumvention tricks only to host names and subdomains from
-                          supplied text file.
+                          supplied text file (HTTP Host/TLS SNI).
                           This option can be supplied multiple times.
  --set-ttl     [value]    activate Fake Request Mode and send it with supplied TTL value.
                           DANGEROUS!
 May break websites in unexpected ways.
 Use with care.
  --wrong-chksum           activate Fake Request Mode and send it with incorrect TCP checksum.